rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 ## Persistent Status Notifications

-Persistent Status Notifications are 'in page messages', often errors or warnings, presented to the user based on conditions the user has created via a selection of product or adjustment of settings.
+Persistent Status Notifications are 'in page messages', often [validation summaries](../form-validation/#validation-summaries), presented to the user based on conditions the user has created via a selection of product or adjustment of settings.

 <cdr-table class="advanced-table" full-width=false>
   <tr>